Geometry Topology Syllabus

 Texts: Hatcher, Spivak, Madsen and Tornehave, Milnor

 The course will emphasize examples throughout the year.

-Winter (differentiable manifolds): differentiable manifolds; implicit function theorem and statement of Sard's theorem; smooth vector bundles, tangent vectors, tensors, vector fields and flows.
+Fall (Differentiable Topology): Differentiable manifolds; implicit function theorem and Sard's theorem; smooth vector bundles, tangent vectors, tensors, vector fields and flows.
 Lie derivatives, Lie groups and Lie algebras.
 Integral manifolds, Frobenius's theorem.
-Differential forms and the de Rham complex (without cohomology).
-Orientation, integration, Riemannian metrics, geodesics, exponential map.
+Differential forms and the de Rham complex.

 Spring (cohomology): de Rham cohomology, Mayer-Vietoris, Poincare' duality, singular homology and cohomology.
 Cohomolgy of cell complexes, simplicial cohomology, Cech cohomology, equivalences between cohomology theories.
 Cup product; sheaves.

 FALL: Differentiable Topology